seng438-winter-2022/seng438-a4-JacobLansang/Assignment4-Report.md

 For the DataUtilitiesTest.java class, our initial mutation score was 86%, with a total of sdfs/ssfs KILLEd mutants.
 After modifying the tests cases for DataUtilities.java, our final mutation score is sf%

-# Analysis drawn on the effectiveness of each of the test classes
+# Analysis drawn on the effectiveness of each of the test
+Based on the results of the mutation scores, RangeTest has a pretty low effectiveness.
+It originally resulted in a 34% mutation score, which indicates that our tests did not take into account all possible inputs.
+On the other hand, our mutation score for DataUtilitiesTest.java was quite high, with a result of 86%.
+This means that our initial test cases took into account a lot of different possible inputs.

 # A discussion on the effect of equivalent mutants on mutation score accuracy